martinbudden/Protoflight/README.md

 11. The AHRS calls `FlightController::updateOutputsUsingPIDs` passing the gyro, accelerometer and orientation values *(acroMode:20us,angleModeQuaternionSpace:50us,angleModeEulerAngleSpace:80us)*.
 12. If the blackbox is active, data is copied to the blackbox for logging by the Blackbox task.

-Note: strictly speaking we don't have the full 125 microseconds - step 3 also eats into this time.
+Note: strictly speaking we don't have the full 125 microseconds - step 3 also uses a few microseconds of this time (which is why it is preferable to have an IMU that can be read in little-endian format - this avoids the need for byte reordering).

-## Class structure
+## Simplified Class Structure

-Simplified outline of the main classes.

 Classes with *"(eg)"* suffix give examples of specific instances.